 Last year I attended a retreat at the King’s Fold Retreat and Renewal Centre near Cochrane, Alberta.
 The theme of the weekend was inspired by Parker J Palmer’s work and his book Let Your Life Speak: Listening for the Voice of Vocation.

-It was a powerful weekend of reflection, spending time in nature, and being with others in a way that honored both our need to be together and space for being alone.
+It was a powerful weekend of reflection, spending time in nature, and being with others in a way that honoured our need to be together and space for being alone.

-For every meal, we’d gather around the family-style table with the other retreat participants as well as the volunteers who so graciously gave of their time to prepare the meals.
+For every meal, we’d gather around the family-style table with the other retreat participants and the volunteers who so graciously gave their time to prepare the meals.

-As the sun was beginning to rise one crisp morning, illuminating the snow-capped mountains to the west, a volunteer, whom I’ll call Maria, shared something that highlighted so powerfully how our beliefs can impact every aspect of our life.
+As the sun was beginning to rise one crisp morning, illuminating the snow-capped mountains to the west, a volunteer, whom I’ll call Maria, shared something that highlighted how our beliefs could impact every aspect of our life so powerfully.

 Maria described how the past year had been a year of waking up for her.
-My antenna immediately went up when she used the word “awakening” as I don’t often hear that word used in casual conversation.
-Maria described how she was shifting to a different view of God and spirituality that left her feeling loved, expansive, and connected with other human beings.
+My antenna immediately went up when she used the word “awakening,” as I don’t often hear that word in casual conversation.
+Maria described how she shifted to a different view of God and spirituality, leaving her feeling loved, expansive, and connected with other human beings.

-She shifted from believing that there was a punitive God who was going to punish her for not being perfect, to a view about God that left her feeling unconditionally loved and connected to others.
+She shifted from believing that there was a punitive God who would punish her for not being perfect to a view about God that left her feeling unconditionally loved and connected to others.

-Maria’s journey highlighted that for many people the process of waking up requires that we shed limiting beliefs in order to create space for the emergence of something new.
+Maria’s journey highlighted that for many people, waking up requires that we shed limiting beliefs to create space for the emergence of something new.

-If you begin to pay attention, you’ll notice that there are always two forces at play in your life.
-One is propelling you towards greater freedom, creativity, expansion, love, compassion, and expression and the other is pulling you back towards constriction and fear.
+If you begin to pay attention, you’ll notice that there are always two forces in your life.
+One propels you toward greater freedom, creativity, expansion, love, compassion, and expression, and the other pulls you back toward constriction and fear.

-For those of us that realize we are on a spiritual but not religious path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with beliefs that cultivate expansion, love, and connection.
+For those of us that realize we are on a spiritual but not religious path, our challenge is to uncover the beliefs that trigger fear and constriction and replace them with thoughts that cultivate expansion, love, and connection.